magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 {:dirs #{"test/cljc"}, :verbose true, :httpkit true}
 ```

-As you see, a boolean task option works like a flag to switch it
+As you see, a boolean task option works like a switch.
+To proceed with
-on.
-To proceed with the next step, stop the REPL.
+the next step, stop the REPL.

 ## Add flag task options to tdd